 8. Small travel bottles for toiletries

 As I mentioned before, you can only pack toiletries in your carry-on if they are under 100ml.
-So what if you have a bigger sized face cream you can’t live without?
-The solution is quite simple, small sized toiletry containers!
+So what if you have a bigger-sized face cream you can’t live without?
+The solution is quite simple, small-sized toiletry container bottles!

 9. USB Cable

-Nowadays many planes have a USB port to charge your electronics from so it’s worth to have a USB cable with you on board!
-(You’re gonna need it for the next item in this list anyways.)
+Nowadays many planes have a USB port to charge your electronics from so it’s worth having a USB cable with you on board!
+(You’re going to need it for the next item in this list anyways.)

 10. Portable charger

 Long flights can drain your phone’s or iPad’s battery easily, especially if you use them for movies or games.
 As I mentioned before, many planes already have built-in USB ports, but unfortunately not all of them.

 That’s why I always have a portable charger with me!
 This dual portable charger is quite cheap (you can get 2 for only 22 USD) and has amazing ratings so you can’t go wrong with it.